The bigger picture: Opening of the Earth project

 Now. what if we challenge the definition of poverty and instead of focusing on the weaknesses we search for strengths?
 Families with low economic resources survive by being resilient, and solving problems in a resourceful manner.
 Opening of the Earth strives to uncover hidden strengths of the poor that highlight the mentalities of resilience and resourcefulness that permeate their culture.
 While the world focuses on helping “impoverished communities” this project strives to learn from them.
 In a world where we need to be conscious of consumption and unsustainable lifestyles we can learn from the poor.

 Opening the Earth is a story telling project.
-We are fundraising to create a short documentary that will focus on the strengths of an indigenous community and it’s global significance to agricultural biodiversity.
+We fundraised to create a short documentary that will focus on the strengths of an indigenous community and it’s global significance to agricultural biodiversity.
 This video will be the stepping stone to create more short documentaries exposing hidden strengths of those deemed “poor.”
+We have partnered with filmmaker Eric Ebner to realize this vision and to tell this story.

 This project will have the following impacts: